CasualCoder91/N_Body/docs/N-Body-Simulation/Experiments.rst

     Number of simulated/detected cluster and field stars at :math:`10^\circ` depending on the cluster masses

-Depending on the total cluster mass the amount of simulated CS (SCS) ranges from :math:`1.3` to :math:`40.4` while the amount of mapped CS (MCS) lies between :math:`1.0` and :math:`16.4.`.
+Depending on the total cluster mass the amount of simulated CS (SCS) ranges from :math:`1.3e3` to :math:`40.4e3` while the amount of mapped CS (MCS) lies between :math:`1.0e3` and :math:`16.4e3`.
 The decrease in detectability of CS is due to increasing CS density and has no direct impact on the clustering performance.
-The difference between observed stars and mapped stars is negligible, in fact the amount of non mapped stars decreases with increasing number of SCS.
+The difference between observed stars (OS) and mapped stars (MS) is negligible, in fact the amount of non mapped stars decreases with increasing number of SCS.

 While the number of simulated FS (SFS) remains constant, the number of mapped FS (MFS) decreases with increasing number of CS because bright CS hide FS.
-This inverse relationship does impact the clustering performance to some degree, less MFS means less potenital FPs.
+This inverse relationship does impact the clustering performance to some degree, less MFS means less potenital FPs as well as TNs, the latter are not relevant for Precision and F1 score.

 .. _fig-25_precision:
 .. figure:: Images/25_precision.svg